Shinzef/FanControlProject/README.md

 # FanControlProject

-A project designed to control and monitor fans using C++ with CMake for build management.

 Why is there a DLL Wrapper?
 It's supposed to be a Python project, but I couldn't figure out how to load DLLs in Python.